pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### HEMS Standard Interpretation

-The HEMS (Health, Education, Maintenance, Support) standard is the most common distribution standard for dynasty trusts.
+The HEMS (Health, Education, Maintenance, Support) standard is the most common distribution standard for Legacy trusts.
 Understanding how to interpret and apply this standard is critical for proper trust administration.

 #### Health Expenses